Top Things to Do in Lakshadweep

 Lakshadweep Hotels & Resorts

-Most resorts here are centred in Kavaratti city, Agatti and Kadmat, with a few in Bangaram.
-From luxury resorts to budget places, check out some of these best resorts that are currently open –
+Most resorts here are in Kavaratti city, Agatti and Kadmat, with a few in Bangaram.
+From luxury resorts to budget places, check out some of the best alternatives that are currently open –

 • Bangaram Island Beach Resort, Bangaram